Life on The Ocean Waves - An Artist Residency To The Small isles

-Not long after giving myself that little pep talk, an email dropped into my inbox from an artist, Ellis O’Connor, whose mailing list I subscribe to.
+Not long after giving myself that little pep talk, an email dropped into my inbox from an artist, Ellis O’Connor.
 Ellis runs workshops in Scotland that I hoped I might one day sign up for.
-This email was flagging up an artists residency she was leading in conjunction with Sail Britain.
+The email flagged up an artists’ residency she was leading in conjunction with Sail Britain.

 Photo of the yacht Merlin in St. Austell Bay in full sail on a beautiful sunny day